-A. The parent/guardian should notify any close contacts such as playmates or friends who have slept over as transmission occurs by head to head contact.
+inspected for head lice and treated only if head lice A. All family members should be carefully slept over as transmission occurs by head to head contacts such as playmates or friends who have A. The parent/guardian should notify any close contact.
 The school will send home notices if a student has been identified as having live lice.